Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

    Mostly, depending on the payment service provider, the order number.

 - *Name*
-   Full name <!---oder nur Vorname?--> of the person who has made the payment.
+   First name of the person who has made the payment.

 - *Surname*
-   Surname of the person who has made the payment.
+   Last name of the person who has made the payment.

 - *Company*
    Name of the company on whose behalf the payment was made.